 How to Best Serve Moi Moi

 Moi moi is a versatile dish and can be served alongside Jollof Rice and Fried Rice.
-Because of this versatility, it can also be eaten with Garri, Pap, Custard, Koko (Pap), and also with peppered sauce and fish.
-This is why you need to know how to prepare moimoi.
+Because of its versatility, it can also be eaten with Garri, Pap, Custard, Koko (Pap), peppered sauce, and fish.
+This is why you need to know how to prepare moi moi.
 With Moi Moi, you can’t go wrong.